Hayk-1315/lockup/README.md

 [twitter-badge]: https://img.shields.io/twitter/follow/Sablier
 [twitter]: https://x.com/Sablier

-⚠️ **About this fork**
+> ⚠️ **About this fork**
+>

-This fork was created for educational and contribution purposes.
+> This fork was created for educational and contribution purposes.
-I worked on two issues from the original Sablier Labs repository:
+> I worked on two issues from the original Sablier Labs repository:
+>

-• ✅ [Merged] Created a dedicated README for the `invariant` tests to improve clarity and usage documentation.
+> • ✅ [Merged] Created a dedicated README for the `invariant` tests to improve clarity and usage documentation.
-• ⏳ [In review] Refactored tests in the `lockup` repo to externalize SVG and token URI data using Foundry’s `vm.readFile`.
+> • ⏳ [In review] Refactored tests in the `lockup` repo to externalize SVG and token URI data using Foundry’s `vm.readFile`.
+>

-All work was done in separate feature branches based on `staging`.
+> All work was done in separate feature branches based on `staging`.
-This fork reflects my learning process and contributions to a real-world codebase using Foundry.
+> This fork reflects my learning process and contributions to a real-world codebase using Foundry.

-In-depth documentation is available at [docs.sablier.com](https://docs.sablier.com).

 ## Background